SeanKilleen/seankilleen.github.io/_posts/2024-09-07-communication-tip-the-power-of-named-chats.md

 ## Enter the Named Group Chat

-The next time you find yourself discussing something that has a distinct box around it, consider creating a named chat (if you're in MS teams) or a private channel (if you're in Slack).
+The next time you find yourself discussing something that has a distinct "conceptual box" around it, consider creating a named chat (if you're in MS teams) or a private channel (if you're in Slack).

 Now you have: